 Simply put, second-party data is high-quality data you are accessing — directly from the source — that you don’t own.
 You can think about it as first-party data to someone, just not you.

 In acquiring and accessing second-party data, there are no middlemen or aggregators facilitating a transfer.
 You have access to the data via a direct relationship with the owner of the data source.
-That allows you to work with the proprietor to decide what’s being bought, sold and shared.
+That allows you to work with the proprietor to decide what’s shared.
 Unlike third-party data marketplaces where you can seek out available data from anonymous owners, second-party data is still changing hands through a one-on-one relationship.

 You already know what second-party data is, but what can it do for you?
 As a publisher, do you know how to use second-party data to increase ad sales, marketing strategies and new brand campaigns?